 Are there different ordering options for Standard and EV Code Signing Certificates?

 Yes.
 Both, the Standard Code Signing Certificates and the EV Code Signing Certificates have 3 ordering options and can be delivered to tokens, HSMs as well deployed with Azure Key Vault.
 Please refer to the 'Key Storage Options' on the table comparison here.
-Note: PFX is available in the Standard Code Signing.

 Can I use the same Certificate on multiple computers?